CtrlK

 Actionability

 Provides concrete, executable CPGQL queries, CodeQL query examples, MCP configuration JSON, installation commands, and specific tool names with their purposes.
-The code examples are copy-paste ready and cover common use cases.
+The code examples are copy-paste ready and cover real use cases like SQL injection detection and dead code finding.

 3 / 3